 - 1 cup powdered sugar , plus more for dusting

-Preheat the oven to 350 degrees F. Line a 15 x 10-inch jelly-roll pan with parchment paper, leaving an extra inch of parchment sticking up on both 15-inch sides of the pan so that you can easily lift the cake out after baking.
+- Preheat the oven to 350 degrees F. Line a jelly roll pan (15 x 10'') with parchment paper, leaving an extra inch of parchment sticking up on both long sides of the pan so that you can easily lift the cake out after baking.
 (You can VERY lightly grease the parchment paper, if you want to, but you don't need to!)

-In a large bowl, whisk together the flour, salt, baking soda and cinnamon.
+- In a large bowl, whisk together the flour, salt, baking soda, cinnamon and pumpkin pie spice.
 In a separate bowl mix the eggs, sugar, vanilla and pumpkin until smooth.

 - Add dry ingredients to the bowl and stir just until combined and no dry streaks remain.